HadiMed/reverse_ctf_/Rokai/README.md

 <img src="mainactivity.PNG"/>
 <br/>
 <br/>
-Then there is the MainActivity$1 that will include the main functionality of the applciation <br/>
+Then there is the MainActivity$1 that will include the main functionality of the application <br/>
 this is the ghidra Decompilation  : <br/><br/>
 <img src="ghidraoutput.PNG"/>
 <br/>